mr224cz/greenhouseiot/README.md

 ## Computer setup

-This project started in [Atom IDE](https://atom.io) but after several different issues with Atom (and also seeing [this offical post](https://github.blog/2022-06-08-sunsetting-atom/) about Atom beeing discontinued) I changed to [Thonny IDE](https://thonny.org).
-Thonny is easy to use, and Python 3 is already included in the installation, so no extra applications/packages needs to be installed since MicroPython is a part of the Python programming language.

 It's always good to check if there is new firmware for your microcontroller and expansion board, specially if you just bought your hardware it might have been on a warehouse shelf for an unkown amount of time.
 When updating firmware on FiPy, **Pycom Firmware Update** is used.
 It's very straight forward to use, just have your FiPy connected to the computer (in this case on the Pysense expansion board) and follow the guide.
-In normal case, choose Pybyte as type.
+For more detailed instructions and software downloads, see [Pycom Update Device Firmware](https://docs.pycom.io/updatefirmware/device/) guide.

+To update firmware on the Pysense expansion board it's a bit more complicated procedure.
+The device must be in DFU mode to update firmware, it also need special drivers installed.
+To enter DFU mode, hold down the safe mode button on the Pysense board (the button next to the SD card holder) while connecting the board to the computer with USB cable.
+The DFU mode only last 7 seconds, then it will boot normally.
+During thoose 7 seconds new drivers needs to be installed in order for the update to work.
+Instructions and necessary downloads can be found on [Pycom Updating Expansion Board Firmware](https://docs.pycom.io/updatefirmware/expansionboard/) page.

+This project started in [Atom IDE](https://atom.io), but after a short while it was just an annoying application to use, more or less every time Atom was started a project had to be chosen from the list (even though there was just one project) or else you couldn't upload files to the device, it sometime had connection problem with the device.
+The final nail in the coffin was reading [this offical post](https://github.blog/2022-06-08-sunsetting-atom/) about Atom beeing discontinued that made me decide to move all code development to [Thonny IDE](https://thonny.org).
+Thonny is easy to use, and Python 3 is already included in the installation, so no extra applications/packages needs to be installed since MicroPython is a part of the Python programming language.

 To upload the MicroPython files you only have to right click the file and choose **Upload to /flash**.
 The path specified in the upload choice depends on current folder on your device so if you want to upload anything to the lib folder, just doubleclick the folder on the device before choosing the upload command.